-As I outlined in my 2018 church trends post, the idea of only doing church in a ‘box’ on Sundays is an increasingly stale idea.
+As I outlined a few years ago in my 2018 church trends post, the idea of only doing church in a ‘box’ on Sundays is an increasingly stale idea.

 In the (very near) future, people won’t go to church.
 The church will go to people.

 As desperately as church leaders are trying to encourage people to return to church, the disruption of 2020 has only accelerated that trend.